Márquez–Vázquez rivalry: Background

 Israel Vázquez, born 1977 in Mexico City, made his professional debut in 1995.
 It took until 2004 for Vázquez to get a world title shot, at which point he had compiled a record of 35 victories and 3 losses.
 He won the world title at his first opportunity by knocking down the IBF super bantamweight champion José Luis Valbuena twice en route to a twelfth round technical knockout.
 He defended the title twice - against Artyom Simonyan and Armando Guerrero.
 Although he was stripped of the IBF belt, he was able to win the WBC version of the title by knocking out Oscar Larios in the third round of their 2005 contest, Vázquez was also awarded the Ring Magazine Jr. Featherweight title for this victory.
 After a successful first defence of his title against Ivan Hernandez Vázquez fought Jhonny González in what was described as a fight of the year contender.
 After being knocked down in the fourth and sixth rounds Vázquez recovered to knock González down twice forcing González's corner to throw in the towel.

 Rafael Márquez, born 1975 in Mexico City, also made his professional debut in 1995.
 Márquez became a world champion for the first time in 2003 when he scored a tenth-round technical knockout victory over Tim Austin for the IBF title.
 Unlike Vázquez, who won his first world title in the super bantamweight division, Márquez's first world title came at bantamweight.
 In the first defence of his title Márquez beat Mauricio Pastrana by unanimous decision.
 Márquez defended his title three times in 2004 with knockout victories over Peter Frissina, Heriberto Ruiz and Pastrana.
 Another two successful defences followed in 2005 with victories over Ricardo Vargas and Silence Mabuza.
 In his only fight of 2006 Márquez knocked out Mabuza in a rematch, which brought his total number of title defences to seven.
-It was to be his final fight at bantamweight as following this bout Márquez would step up in weight to challenge Vázquez for the IBF super bantamweight title.
+It was to be his final fight at bantamweight as following this bout Márquez would step up in weight to challenge Vázquez for the WBC, The Ring and Lineal super bantamweight titles.